reader1000/timekeeper/README.md

 First you need to define jobs and their types for future use.
 ($ for commands)

-### For a work related job with name "timekeeper project":
+### Add a work related job with name "timekeeper project":

     $ python timekp.py --addjob work timekeeper project

      timekeeper project added as work with id 0

-### For a non-work related job with name "play tennis":
+### Add a non-work related job with name "play tennis":

     $ python timekp.py --addjob non-work play tennis